overture-stack/score/README.md

 # Score

-Score is a file transfer service designed for cloud-based projects, providing a robust API for secure file transfer and storage operations.
+Score is a file transfer service designed to enable large-file upload and download, providing a robust API for secure file transfer and storage operations.
 It serves as an intermediary between object storage systems and user authorization mechanisms, using pre-signed URLs for efficient and protected data access.

 </br>